bhanusrinija04/Corporate_IT_Helpdesk_System-Salesforce/README.md

 This system addresses these challenges by providing a custom Salesforce solution tailored for corporate IT helpdesk operations, ensuring efficient ticket management and stakeholder satisfaction.

-Would you like me to also **convert this into a PPT outline** (with slide points for each section) so you can directly use it for presentations?